kragzouy-ops/a000940/MBROLA/mbrola-interface/README.md

 The GUI lets you browse for voices, type text, or load existing `.pho` files without remembering CLI flags.
 Optional fields expose the same parameters as the CLI (volume/time/freq ratios, dump `.pho`, playback, etc.).

+The interface follows an Apple Human Interface Guidelines look and feel:

+- "MBROLA Studio" workspace with soft neutral surfaces (`#F5F5F7`) and elevated white cards for each task group.
+- SF Pro-inspired typography, accent/secondary button treatments, and rounded tab navigation.
+- Friendly dialog copy and status messages that mirror macOS tone.

+You can toggle between Text, Phoneme, and Demo tabs, tweak synthesis parameters, and optionally auto-play the rendered file.

 ## Requirements
 - `mbrola` installed + at least one voice (e.g., `mbrola-en1`, `mbrola-fr1`)
 - `espeak-ng` (for text→`.pho`)